keymanapp/help.keyman.com/developer/engine/android/18.0/KMManager/setLongpressDelay.md

 ```
 ### Parameter
 `longpressDelay`
-: The number of milliseconds
+: The number of milliseconds, ranging from 300 ms to 1500 ms.

 ## Description
 Use this method to store how many milliseconds to trigger a longpress as a preference.